Code-Screen/Code-Screen.github.io/docs/user-roles.md

 Users with the `Admin` role can edit email templates, add/edit/delete other users, view API & ATS keys, enforce security policies, view audit logs and access/update your account's billing details.

-Our other roles have been modelled on a typical software developent team structure, so each role maps to a test category, e.g. the `Backend` role refers to backend tests (Python, Java, etc.), the `Frontend` role refers to frontend tests (React, Angular, etc.).
+Our other roles have been modelled on a typical software developent team structure, so each role maps to a assessment category, e.g. the `Backend` role refers to backend assessments (Python, Java, etc.), the `Frontend` role refers to frontend assessments (React, Angular, etc.).

 A list of all non-admin roles (and the languages/frameworks it covers) is given below: